ysimonov/MWA-Sensitivity/README.md

 Installation:

+Linux:

 pip3 install datetime, numpy, pandas, scipy, matplotlib, h5py, scikit-rf, astropy, aenum

-or
+Windows:

+Download Latest Release of Python from https://www.python.org/downloads/windows/

+-Open the Control Panel.
+-Click System and Security, then System
+-Click Advanced system settings on the left
+-Inside the System Properties window, click the Environment Variables button.
+-Under 'System Variables', click on PATH or path -> edit -Specify location of python foulder, for example, 'C:\Python' and save -Click edit again, and specify location of 'C:\Python\Scripts' where pip is installed, then save -Open Windows Power Shell and type python.
+The power shell should recognize this command and show the version of Python.
-sudo pip3 install datetime, numpy, pandas, scipy, matplotlib, h5py, scikit-rf, astropy, aenum
+-Enter 'python -m pip install –upgrade pip' command to upgrade pip -Type pip install datetime, numpy, pandas, scipy, matplotlib, h5py, scikit-rf, astropy, aenum -Open MWA_Sensitivity.py (open with), select IDLE Python

+Press F5 to start the script.